Murugan-12/GoX-Coding-Standard/document.md

 };
 ```

-In above example, we are calling a function we does mupltiple operations, as we took simple example the code looks easy to understand but,
+In the above example, we are calling a function that does multiple operations, as we took simple example the code looks easy to understand but,
-In real time projects we will be dealing with too many operations in that case we can allocate functions for each opeartion and call wherever we want.
+In real-time projects we will be dealing with too many operations in that case we can allocate functions for each operation and call wherever we want.

 For example: